laneboysrc/rc-headless-transmitter/docs/configurator.md

 The *configurator* can also provide other functionality:

 * Maintain a database of models and transmitter configurations
-* Synchronize the model and transmitter database with other *configurators* (not implemented yet)

 The *configurator* functionality can be implemented in different ways: